 Mobile Porch looks like a large drum and moves on two ball-bearing wheels, Westway London 1999

-Mobile Porch as WMK Mobil at Kunstprojeket Riem, Munich, 2001
+Mobile Porch as WMK Mobil at Kunstprojekte Riem, Munich, 2001

 Mobile Porch looks like a large drum and moves on two ball-bearing wheels, Westway London 1999

-Mobile Porch as WMK Mobil at Kunstprojeket Riem, Munich, 2001
+Mobile Porch as WMK Mobil at Kunstprojekte Riem, Munich, 2001